NTP 2015-2017: Genesis of involvement in fluoride’s neurotoxicity

 Dr. Howard Pollick, the science advisor to the American Dental Association, attended this meeting.
 Pollick “noted that the New Zealand study from 2015 indicated that exposure to fluoride had no effect on neurological development or IQ.”

-[Note: Pollick was referring to the Broadbent study which is one of 8 IQ studies that found no effect.
-As recognized by Dr. Philippe Grandjean, there are several glaring problems with this study, however, including the fact that virtually all of the children in the “non-fluoridated” community used fluoride supplements (a prescription drug designed to deliver the same amount of fluoride a child would get from drinking fluoridated water).
+[Note: Pollick was referring to the Broadbent et al., 2015 study.
+There are several glaring problems with this study, however, including the fact that virtually all of the children in the “non-fluoridated” community used fluoride supplements (a prescription drug designed to deliver the same amount of fluoride a child would get from drinking fluoridated water).
 FAN discusses these problems here.]

 “… Dr. Birnbaum noted that Dr. Bucher and she had both served on the Department of Health and Human Services panel for the revised fluoride exposure safety recommendations.
 She said nothing is known about differential susceptibility or variability within a population, which was part of the justification for reducing the level recommended for public health protection.”